 - Opportunities for establishing strategic partnerships for content, programming, skills training, and knowledge transfer.

 The GCDN is governed by an Advisory Board and is supported by its Members.
-In June of 2014, The GCDN will convene at the third edition of the annual New Cities Summit, taking place in the Dallas Arts District of Dallas.
-The summit, which focuses on “Re-Imaging Cities,” will feature the GCDN as a significant part of its program.
+In June of 2014, the GCDN convened at the third edition of the annual New Cities Summit, which took place in the Dallas Arts District of Dallas.
+The summit, which focused on “Re-Imaging Cities,” featured the GCDN as a significant part of its program.
 Click here to read more about the conference.